BrightspaceUI/labs/src/utilities/router/README.md

-# @brightspace-ui/labs/utilities/lit-router
+# Router

-A Lit wrapper around the [Page.js Router](https://visionmedia.github.io/page.js/).

-The aim of this library is to provide an easy way to define routes, lazy load the view, and react to changes to the route.
+A Lit wrapper around the [Page.js Router](https://visionmedia.github.io/page.js/), providing an easy way to define routes, lazy load the view, and react to changes to the route.

-## Usage

-### Route Registration
+## Route Registration

-Registering routes defines the routing table used when determining the view to render.
+To define the routing table that gets used when determining which view to render, `registerRoutes` should be executed once -- typically by the root of the application.

 When the URL matches a particular route's pattern, the `view` function is called and returns a Lit `html` literal to render.